 This record was called a 'war diary'.
 They are a valuable way of supplementing the material found in Steps 1 and 2, and can also add much to Steps 3 and 4.
-However, they can be hard to read (they are generally handwritten).
+However, they can be hard to read (they are generally handwritten) and many teachers will probably think that they are best utilised only by the most keen and/or able students.